Last updated on July 11th, 2018 at 11:08 pm

 - In the same skillet, melt the rest of the butter and add the flour.
 That is called a roux and the base of the sauce/gravy.
 As you can see, it looks like wet sand.

 - Ladle the poaching liquid/broth slowly, whisking constantly.
 Making the sauce with broth helps keeping it on the lighter side.
-I am not saying this is a “diet, low calorie” dish but instead of using heavy cream, I use lots of broth and finish it with Half and Half for a bit of body and creamy texture.
+Instead of using heavy cream, I use lots of broth and finish it with Half and Half for a bit of richness and creaminess.

 - As you can see, when you start adding the broth, the sauce looks a bit lumpy.
 It is all good!!
 Keep whisking, it will get smooth and silky, especially after adding the Half and Half.